pur3-extreme/arcanists_2_aimbot/README.md

 * 1.1 seconds works well for mega boulder
 * F1 needs to be precise, a few pixels off and the trajectory is somewhat messed up
 * keeping the camera centered on the character avoids needing to press F1 every time
+* making high velocity shots at a close range is known to result in relatively large error.
+I know how to fix it but it requires solving some ugly math stuff so it probably won't be implemented for a while.
+If anyone likes analytically solving ugly physics equations then email me.

 ## FAQ
 "It's completely frozen" - restart the program